TobiasBlankenagel/Business_Analytics_CP/README.md

 ### Key Files
 - `football_results.csv`: Contains historical match results.
 - `new_league_data.csv`: Includes additional league data displayed interactively on the website.
+Contains example data just to demonstrate the layout and the functionality of the website.